-cbm has successfully secured partial project funding from the New Zealand Government for development projects to restore life and hope through field partners in Papua New Guinea, the Philippines and India.
+cbm has successfully secured partial project funding from the New Zealand Government for development projects to restore life and hope through field partners in Papua New Guinea, the Philippines, Kenya, India and with Rohingya refugees in Bangladesh.

-Supporters investing in these projects will see a significant return, as government funding multiplies your gift by between 3 and 5 times.
+Supporters investing in these projects will see a significant return, as government funding multiplies your gift between 2 and 5 times.

-Funding is also required to support Advocacy programmes in New Zealand and projects in Tanzania, Nigeria, Rwanda and Burundi.
+Funding is also required to support Advocacy programmes in New Zealand and projects in Ethiopia, Uganda, Tanzania, Nigeria, Rwanda and Burundi.

 To donate or find out more about a specific project, please click on the “Read more” buttons below the project summaries: